lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 When using RootCaKeyUpdateContent in the ckuann message, the pvno cmp2021 MUST be used.
 Details on the usage of the protocol version number (pvno) are described in Section 7.

 In contrast to CAKeyUpdAnnContent as supported with cmp2000, RootCaKeyUpdateContent offers omitting newWithOld and oldWithNew, depending on the needs of the EE.

+Note that the term 'RootCa' in the ASN.1 types not necessarily refers to a self-signed root CA, but more generally to a trusted CA.

 ### Certificate Announcement
 {: id="sect-5.3.14"}